EmeleCj/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a script to Create a script that creates an alias
+create a script that creates an alias.